Jasmine-Zhuang/NodeJsCourse/README.md

 To get started with any of the projects, follow the instructions provided in each project's directory.
 You will find information on dependencies, installation steps, and how to run the project.

-back and suggestions are always welcome!
-Feel free to open an issue if you find any bugs or have any suggestions for improvement.